-11.4.2 Deck Transverses Clear of Tanks: Each deck transverse supporting a longitudinal deck beam is to have a section modulus SM as obtained from the equations in 11.4.1 where b= spacing of deck transverses in m h= height as required by Chapter 10 for the beams supported, in m
+11.4.2 Deck Transverses Clear of Tanks: Each deck transverse supporting a longitudinal deck beam is to have a section modulus SM as obtained from the equations in 11.4.1 where

 I = span between supporting girders or bulkheads, in m.
-Where an effective bracket is fitted at the side frame, the length I may be modified.
+Where an effective bracket is fitted at the side frame, the length / may be modified.
 See 9.2.3